PrineetKaur/AI-First-Knowledge-Architecture-for-Agentic-Systems/01 Agent Ready Knowledge Base/4. Pipeline/transformation_notes.md

 The goal is not just to show the final output, but to make the **transformation process explicit and repeatable**.

-In real-world systems, this step is critical — because most failures in AI agents can be traced back to **how content was modeled**, not just how models were prompted.
+In real-world systems, this step is critical *(because most failures in AI agents can be traced back to **how content was modeled**, not just how models were prompted.)*

 ---